-When designing a responsive website, we often spend most of our time ensuring that items such as layouts and images work properly on smaller screens.
+When designing a responsive website, we often spend most of our time ensuring that layouts and images work properly on smaller screens.
 But typography really should be at the top of our minds, as well.
 Ensuring that text both looks great and is optimized for readability on any device is a key component to great design.

 While CSS media queries can help us adjust text to the needs of mobile devices, there are other exciting ways that developers are taking up this challenge.
 Let’s have a look through some of the more interesting techniques for utilizing responsive text.

 Responsive LESS Mixin by Jonathan Davis